imjsElectron/electron-differential-updater/README.md

 # electron-differential-updater

-This module allows you to do differential update for mac in addition to existing electron updater functionalities.
+This module allows you to do differential update for mac + progress bar events(for differential update) in addition to existing electron updater functionalities.

 # mac-diiferential-updater